 Advance innovative and new models of drug development, and;

-The findings generated by the analysis of RWD can help inform a care team's understanding of a patient’s condition and help guide data-driven treatment decisions.8
+The findings generated by the real-world data statistical analysis can help inform a care team's understanding of a patient’s condition and help guide data-driven treatment decisions.

 How Is Real-World Data Used In Real-World Evidence?